 It is very common for people to think, it is not easy to file a writ petition and get the disqualification removed but as you have seen in the earlier case and in many other cases the judgement has been in favor of the directors and disqualification has been removed easily by filing a writ petition and with the help of legal firms or professionals.

 On some points court is in general agreement with the petitioners, they are as follows:

 - In the previous act of companies act and the new act some contradictions are found as the companies act of 156 did not have the regulations for private companies and their directors, so imposing new act on them in 2017 is objectionable in the eyes of the high court.

-- In many cases, directors were not given any notice before the order about the disqualification which took away their chance of clarifying the reason to the High Court of not being able to submit the financial statements or annual return.
-This is against the constitutional rights of the petitioners as one should be allowed to show the cause of his/her actions and this is why some times orders of RoC is against natural justice.
+- In many cases, directors were not given any notice before the order about the director disqualification which took away their chance of clarifying the reason to the High Court for not being able to submit the financial statements or annual return.
+This is against the constitutional rights of the petitioners as one should be allowed to show the cause of his/her actions and this is why sometimes orders of RoC are against natural justice.

 - It has been noticed in some cases that the act is being applied retrospectively for the disqualification of directors and has not been entertained by the court

-So, you can understand how the judiciary gives favourable decisions to directors who provide valid reasons for defaulting.
-Considering this in mind the directors who are confused related to filing a writ petition might get hope and understand that filing a writ petition with professional help can work in their favour and can help them in getting their director’s disqualification removed.
+So, you can understand how the judiciary gives favorable decisions to directors who provide valid reasons for defaulting.
+Considering this in mind the directors who are confused related to filing a writ petition might get hope and understand that filing a writ petition with professional help can work in their favor and can help them in getting their director’s disqualification removed.